mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 - Whether all nodes can communicate (consensus)
 - Whether new nodes can join (locked/unlocked)

-  >**Note**: After you submit a job to H2O, the cluster does not accept new nodes.
+  >**Note**: After you submit a job to Tetra, the cluster does not accept new nodes.
-- H2O version
+- Tetra version
 - Number of used and available nodes
 - When the cluster was created